Folk Alliance International advances folk music and its communities by engaging, educating, and strengthening the global folk music ecosystem.

-Folk Alliance International (FAI) is an international arts nonprofit and NEA-designated National Arts Service Organization based in Kansas City, Missouri, USA.
+FAI is an international arts nonprofit and NEA-designated National Arts Service Organization based in Kansas City, Missouri, USA.
 Founded in 1989, we’re a community of passionate and driven artists, managers, agents, DJs, festivals, record labels, fans, and more.
-We exist to keep the tradition of folk music thriving through preservation, presentation, and promotion.

 Folk is more than just a genre of music.
 We’re committed to the ethos of folk by creating a welcoming and inclusive space for all, no matter what it takes.
 We understand the value of folk music and where it fits in with the broader arts community and have dedicated our lives and careers to pushing the genre forward and breaking boundaries.